Skip to main content

 • Amazon's Leadership Principles - The set of core tenets Amazonians use daily to guide their discussions, decisions, and actions

-• GitLab Values - The key principles that form GitLab's identity and culture, guiding how team members work together
+• GitLab Values - A set of guiding principles that define the company's culture and how its team members operate

 • Professional Manifestos